2.1. Data Manipulation¶ Open the notebook in SageMaker Studio Lab

 [ 8., 9., 10., 11.]], dtype=float32)>

 In mathematical notation, we denote such unary scalar operators (taking one input) by the signature \(f: \mathbb{R} \rightarrow \mathbb{R}\).
 This just means that the function maps from any real number onto some other real number.
-Most standard operators can be applied elementwise including unary operators like \(e^x\).
+Most standard operators, including unary ones like \(e^x\), can be applied elementwise.

 torch.exp(x)